timmy168/TP-SRL-Habitat-Rearrange-Challenge-2022-Study/README.md

 # TP-SRL-Habitat-Rearrange-Challenge-2022-Study
 This is a small work on testing and studing the method of Task Planning and Skills RL (TP-SRL) method on the long horizon mobile manipulation task on Habitat Rearrange Challenge 2022, and mainly tested and studied on the easy task.
-The work is inspired and learned from the[facebookresearch/habitat-challenge/rearrange-challenge-2022](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022).
+The work is inspired and learned from the [facebookresearch/habitat-challenge/rearrange-challenge-2022](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022).

 # Task: Object Rearrangement
 In the object rearrangement task, a Fetch robot is randomly spawned in an unknown environment and asked to rearrange 1 object from an initial to desired position – picking/placing it from receptacles (counter, sink, sofa, table), opening/closing containers (drawers, fridges) as necessary.
 A map of the environment is not provided and the agent must only use its sensory input to navigate and rearrange.